-The main aim of the programme is to provide a high level, sustainable educational offering in Marketing Communications, which attracts high quality, highly motivated students from around the globe.
-Those undertaking the programme of study will be provided with a comprehensive understanding of the relevance and applications of Marketing Communications, and the research findings referred to throughout the programme of study will allow those completing the programme of study to develop objective insights into the subject matter and learn about marketing communication's role within marketing and business in general.
+The main aim of the programme is to provide a high level of sustainable educational offering in Marketing, which attracts high quality, highly motivated students from around the globe.
+Those undertaking the programme will be provided with a comprehensive understanding of the relevance and necessity of Marketing, and the research findings referred to throughout the programme will allow those completing the programme of study to develop objective insights into the subject matter and learn about Marketing decision-making process.

-The programme of study will link theory and practice, and will be of benefit to those individuals that either have already acquired an appreciation of Marketing and wish to develop further insights into the Marketing Communications element or those individuals that have limited knowledge of the marketing in general but wish to develop their understanding and appreciation of Marketing Communications specifically and/or use the knowledge gained to embark on a Marketing Communications or related career.
-The programme will be of interest to various stakeholders and it is envisaged that agencies, advertisers including for-profit and not-for-profit organizations will either sponsor and/or recruit students from the programme.

-Students will be confronted with a number of relevant issues such as viral marketing, the findings of neuroscience and how influencers are chosen to represent organisations for example, and will find the programme of study up-to-date, intellectually inspiring and relevant.
-Critical thinking and problem focused decision-making using case studies will be part of the programme of study.
-The programme will explore and investigate the marketing communications business, how marketing communications work, how to plan a marketing communications campaign and ethical considerations when implementing marketing communications in practice.
+The programme will link theory and practice, and will be of benefit to those individuals that either have already acquired an appreciation of Marketing and wish to develop further insights into the subject or those individuals that have limited knowledge of the subject and wish to develop their understanding and appreciation of it or use the knowledge gained to embark on a Marketing or Marketing related career.
+The programme will be of interest to various stakeholders and it is envisaged that multinational corporations as well as a range of for-profit and not-for-profit organizations will either sponsor and/or recruit students from the programme.
+Students will be introduced to the foundation of marketing, the theoretical underpinnings, the marketing mixes and current issues and future trends of Marketing.
+Students will be confronted with a number of relevant issues includes branding, customer relationship management, e-marketing and green marketing for example, and will find the programme up-to-date, intellectually inspiring and relevant.
+Critical thinking and problem focused decision-making will be key components of the programme of study.